-Why live in Australia?
+Why Migrate to Australia?

 The country strictly follows its chosen immigration policy, but doesn’t hide the need for workers in certain sectors.
 A chance for many qualified people!
 The pandemic has further amplified this phenomenon.
 Today, the country recruits a lot of foreign workers to fill the national labour shortage.
 This applies to all fields.
 Whether you are a waiter, a pastry chef, a plumber or an engineer, you have the possibility to migrate permanently to Australia.